Data quality statement: News media in Australia series

 1. Australian News Data Project (Public Interest Journalism Initiative)

+Data is made available under a Creative Commons licence.
 More information about this data is available on the PIJI website at Australian News Data Project.

 Conducted every 5 years, the Australian Census collects data on every person and household in Australia.
 Occupation data collected is coded by occupation and industry sector.
-The classification relevant to the News media integrated data model is ‘Journalists and Other Writers’, as defined by Australian and New Zealand Standard Classification of Occupations (ANZSCO).

-Data from the 2011 Census and 2021 Census made available under a Creative Commons licence has been incorporated into the News media integrated data model.
+Data from the 2006, 2011, 2016 and 2021 Census has been made available under a Creative Commons licence.

-3. Digital News Report (Reuters Institute for the Study of Journalism)
+1. Digital News Report (Reuters Institute for the Study of Journalism)

 Digital News Report data is collected annually by the University of Canberra’s News and Media Research Centre, as part of an international survey run by the Reuters Institute for the Study of Journalism.
 The Australian data is collected using an online questionnaire, with the sample drawn from an online panel of adult Australians.
-Data from 2016 to 2024 inclusive, made available under a Creative Commons licence, has been incorporated into the News media integrated data model.
+Data from 2016 to 2025 inclusive, made available under a Creative Commons licence, has been incorporated into the news media integrated data model.

 Legislation and authority

-1. Media control registers
+1. Media ownership and control registers

 Data in the media ownership and control registers has been collected in accordance with Part 5 of the BSA (sections 59, 61AU and 75).

 The ACMA is required to maintain a register known as the Register of Radiocommunications Licences under Part 3.5 of the Radiocommunications Act 1992.
-The Radiocommunications Act requires the ACMA to keep certain information on the register about certain radiocommunications licences such as the licensee’s name, postal address and the issue and expiry of the licence.
+The Radiocommunications Act requires the ACMA to keep certain information on the register about certain radiocommunications licences, such as the licensee’s name, postal address and the issue and expiry of the licence.

-3. Register of eligible news businesses
+1. Register of eligible news businesses

-Data in the register is collected from applicant corporations in accordance with requirements of the Code (as set out at section 52F of the Treasury Laws Amendment (News Media and Digital Platforms Mandatory Bargaining Code) Act 2021).
+Data in the register is collected from applicant corporations in accordance with requirements of the Code (as set out at section 52F of the Treasury Laws Amendment (News Media and Digital Platforms Mandatory Bargaining Code) Act 2021)

 Scope and coverage